hashicorp/design-system/website/docs/components/code-block/partials/code/how-to-use.md

 ### Language

-(TODO: fix, can't pass content containing single quotes, double quotes also seem to break it at times)

 The `language` argument sets the syntax highlighting used.
-The default value is "javascript".

 ```handlebars
 <Hds::CodeBlock